 The risk is that additional funds, if required, may not be available.
-Continued delays and difficulties in bringing the production up to capacity has resulted in a cash shortage.
-Management continues to actively pursue additional working capital and has implemented an aggressive ore extraction program.
-Until such funds are secured and the mine consistently produces at an increased capacity there is the uncertainty of continued operation.
+Continued delays and difficulties in bringing the production up to capacity has previously resulted in a cash shortage.
+Management will continue to actively pursue additional working capital if the need arises and has implemented an aggressive ore extraction program.
+Until the mine consistently produces at an increased capacity there is the uncertainty of continued operation.
 There is no guarantee that future sources of funding will be available to the Company as and when required in the current volatile markets.